 Adding UIkit to Pinegrow: Pt 1

-NOTE: This post has been edited on July 5, 2019, for clarity (Thanks Brian!) and to correct an error.
+NOTE: This post has been edited on July 5, 2019, for clarity (Thanks, Brian!) and to correct an error.
+And again on Aug.
+11, also for clarity (Thanks, Schpengle!)
 For some reason, some of the JSON sections are not being read correctly when a new project is started, so I will eliminate them and talk about them in a future tutorial.

 In the next series of posts, I’m going to walk through putting together a plugin for the Pinegrow web editor.

 First, a few details about Pinegrow for those that haven’t heard of it.
 Pinegrow is part of a new generation of page builders.
 It has a number of capabilities that allow web designers to both take control of the code that is generated, but also tools for quick page layout.
 These include “blocks” or snippets of HTML that can be dragged onto the editor screen to visually construct your page.
 There is the ability to edit inline text and manipulate many aspects of your page very easily.

 Pinegrow comes standard with several frameworks, including Materialize, Bootstrap, and Foundation.
 Each of these frameworks has a number of associated blocks to make the construction of new pages easy.
 For example, the iconic Bootstrap 4 ‘Jumbotron’ can be added to the page by simply dragging and dropping the element from your library to the screen.

 This adds in the typical Jumbotron with filler text that can be edited.
 Examining the actual code for the page you can see that the final code doesn’t show the presence of any added fingerprints from Pinegrow.